Doctoral Internship in Health Service Psychology

 Internship Program Admissions

 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program's policies on intern selection and practicum and academic preparation requirements: Applicants must be advanced doctoral students with appropriate coursework in assessment, personality theory, and diagnosis as well as counseling theory and practice.
-All formal coursework, supervised practicum experience (minimum of 500 hours), and comprehensive exams must be completed prior to the beginning of the internship year.
+All formal coursework, supervised practicum experience (minimum of 450 direct intervention hours), and comprehensive exams must be completed before the beginning of the internship year.
 Applicants with a demonstrated interest in working with multicultural populations are preferred.
 Applicants from APA-accredited doctoral programs in counseling or clinical psychology are preferred.

 Does the program require that applicants have received a minimum number of hours of the following at the time of application?
 If yes, indicate how many:

-Total Direct Contact Intervention Hours: 500 hours (Prior to the beginning of the internship year.)
+Total Direct Contact Intervention Hours: 450 hours (Before the beginning of the internship year.)

 Total Direct Contact Assessment Hours: None.